 - writing things down - keeping a diary may help you to spot patterns and identify the things that cause you to feel anxious so you can manage your anxiety better.
-You could also record the things that make you feel happy and coping strategies that have worked for you.
+Make a note of the things that are troubling you.
+You could also record the things that make you feel happy and coping strategies that have worked for you

-- allocating ‘worry time’ – instead of worrying all the time, set aside about 10 to 15 minutes a day.
+- allocating worry time - rather than worrying all the time, set aside about 10 to 15 minutes a day as ‘worry time’.
 If you start to worry at other times, tell yourself to wait.
 During your worry time, don’t try to come up with solutions – just worry.
-Time yourself and don’t let the worrying go on when the time is up.
+Time yourself and try not to let the worrying go on when your worry time is up

 Read our guide Managing anxiety for more information about the support available and ways you can help yourself.